-- 30. The Plan should promote and enable effective use of the Ecosystem Approach in planning and implementation processes.
-The Ecosystem Approach is widely recognized as the key framework for implementing the Convention but practical application remains problematic.
-Simple tools and adequate capacity-building are needed.
-If they incorporate biodiversity and ecosystem services, tools, such as Strategic Environmental Assessment, can be very useful in this regard.
+- The Plan should promote and enable effective use of the ecosystem approach in planning 31. and implementation processes.
+Although the ecosystem approach is widely recognized as the key framework for implementing the Convention practical application remains problematic with many of the best examples of its use being confined to the local level.
+Simple tools and adequate capacity-building If they incorporate biodiversity and ecosystem services, tools, such as Strategic Environmental Assessment, can be very useful in this regard.
 Integrating biodiversity and ecosystem services considerations into approaches such as integrated watershed management, integrated coastal zone management, and sustainable forest management can also be effective.
 Development of appropriate economic incentive measures and of methods, for accounting for the value of biodiversity and ecosystem services in national accounts, can help to make the case.
-The new Strategic Plan must clearly articulate the importance of the Ecosystem Approach and how it relates to the strategic objectives or goals of the Plan. - 31.
-The Plan should highlight the links between biodiversity, ecosystem services and human well-being, and emphasize the economic value of biodiversity and ecosystem services.
-The overarching goals of the Plan should be to promote the health of ecosystems in the interest of human well-being, to reduce the risks to human well-being from biodiversity loss, and to ensure options for future generations are maintained.
+The greater involvement of indigenous and local communities in the implementation of the ecosystem approach is also needed.
+The new Strategic Plan must clearly articulate the importance of the ecosystem approach and how it relates to the strategic objectives or goals of the Plan. - The Plan should highlight the links between biodiversity, ecosystem services and human well-being, and emphasize the social and economic value of biodiversity and ecosystem services.8 The overarching goals of the Plan should be to promote the health of ecosystems in the interest of human well-being, to reduce the risks to human well-being from biodiversity loss, and to ensure options for future generations are maintained.
 Healthy ecosystems promote human well-being through public health (including disease reduction), economic stability, and personal and national security.
 Maintaining ecosystem services is vital, especially in a world facing massive environmental and economical pressures.
 This requires that any post-2010 framework enables and supports the conservation of healthy ecosystems and the biodiversity upon which their continued functioning depends.
-The Plan should draw upon, as appropriate, the framework and findings of the Millennium Ecosystem Assessment, and on the outcomes of the Study on the Economics of Ecosystems and Biodiversity (TEEB). - 32.
-The Plan should highlight the importance of biodiversity for poverty eradication and the achievement of the Millennium Development Goals, taking into account that conservation and the sustainable use of biodiversity should contribute to poverty eradication at local level and not harm the livelihoods of the poor.
-As the interim TEEB report highlights, biodiversity is disproportionately important for the livelihoods of poor people.
+10 The Plan should draw upon, as appropriate, the framework and findings of the Millennium Ecosystem Assessment, 11 and on the outcomes of the study on the economics of ecosystems and biodiversity (TEEB).
+12 Additional methodologies and tools to appropriately assess the value biodiversity may be needed - The Plan should highlight the importance of biodiversity for poverty eradication and the 33. achievement of the Millennium Development Goals, taking into account that conservation and the sustainable use of biodiversity should contribute to poverty eradication at local level and not harm the livelihoods of the poor and respect international human rights norms.13 As the interim TEEB report highlights, biodiversity is disproportionately important for the livelihoods of poor people.
 The Bonn Workshop concluded that there is no chance for success in poverty eradication without well functioning ecosystems at all levels.
 However, conservation actions can also compromise poor people's livelihoods.
-The SGLCP is proposing the following principle for inclusion in the revised Strategic Plan and post-2010 Biodiversity Target: "In situations where conservation activities affect people at the local level, those activities should strive to contribute to poverty reduction and, at the very minimum, should do no harm."
-A clear conceptual framework could help clarify how implementation of the Convention could contribute to poverty eradication. - 33.
-The Plan should address the drivers of biodiversity loss and integrate biodiversity and ecosystem services considerations into relevant sectoral and cross-sectoral policies, programmes and strategies and planning processes The Conference of the Parties has identified the need to
+The Steering Group on Linking Conservation and Poverty (SGLCP) is proposing the following principle for inclusion in the revised Strategic Plan and post-2010 biodiversity target: "In situations where conservation activities affect people at the local level, those activities should strive to contribute to poverty reduction and, at the very minimum, should do no harm."
+A clear conceptual framework could help clarify how implementation of the Convention could contribute to poverty eradication.